-On 2nd March 2015 the northern part of Alpheton (the main part of the village) was privileged to be one of the minority areas of the country to have FTTP (Fibre To The Premises) available with minimum actual speeds of 75Mbps download and 20Mbps upload.
-These speeds are on the whole consistent but may dip slighty during peak periods.
+On 2nd March 2015 the northern part of Alpheton (the main part of the village) was privileged to be one of the first minority areas of the country to have FTTP (Fibre To The Premises) available with minimum actual speeds of 75Mbps download and 20Mbps upload.
+These speeds are reliable and consistent but may dip slighty during peak periods.
 All one has to do is to place an order with BT for Fibre 1 which will be FTTP.
 In all cases the physical installation of the fibre into the premises is provided by Openreach free of charge.
-BT are the only realistic choice of provider because others such as TalkTalk, Sky, Virgin etc. have not entered the FTTP market yet.
-If BT Infinity has not been ordered one has to be content with the old 0.20Mbps to 4Mbps service over copper.
+BT now have some competition because other providers such as TalkTalk, Sky, etc. are entering the FTTP market.
+If FTTP has not been ordered one has to be content with the old very slow 0.20Mbps to 4Mbps service over copper.

 Unfortunately the southern part of Alpheton known as the hamlet of Bridge Street does not have any FTTP access.
 Bridge Street however does have FTTC (Fibre To The Cabinet) which while being inferior to FTTP is much better than the earlier copper only service.
-FTTC is fibre from the telephone exchange in Lavenham to the cabinet then the existing old copper from the cabinet to the premises.
+FTTC is fibre from the telephone exchange in Lavenham to the cabinet by the bus shelter then via the existing old copper from the cabinet to the premises.
 There is a wide choice of providers for FTTC.
-If fibre FTTC has not been ordered one has to be content with the old 0.20Mbps to 4Mbps service over copper.
+If fibre FTTC has not been ordered one has to be content with the old very slow 0.20Mbps to 4Mbps service over copper.

 Long range wifi/microwave point to point broadband.
 For this to work one needs a receiver on the roof that is in line of sight of a transmitter.
 Download speeds in excess of 20Mb are being achieved in parts of the village.
 The only provider of such a service to parts of Alpheton is County Broadband based in Aldham, Essex.
 Visit www.countybroadband.co.uk